Samanea

 Samanea is a genus of flowering plants in the family Fabaceae.
+It includes four species of trees native to the tropical Americas, ranging from Belize to Paraguay, and to the Democratic Republic of the Congo in central Africa.
+Habitats include tropical moist evergreen and seasonally-dry deciduous forest, woodland, and wooded grassland.
 It belongs to the mimosoid clade of the subfamily Caesalpinioideae.
 The type species is Samanea saman from South America.